 Mark is a prolific instrument maker, creating and painting didgeridoos from logs which he collects in the bush near his home in Tamworth, New South Wales.
 Exhibitions of his traditional and contemporary visual artwork have been shown in Japan, Europe and the United States.

-Recent engagements include the Port Fairy Folk Festival, Nuit des Virtuose Festival (La Reunion), Queensland Theatre Company's Mother Courage, Four Winds Festival (NSW), the Australian Chamber Orchestra2’s Reef Tour, the Canberra Symphony Orchestra, The Black Arm Band, with the Philip Glass Ensemble at the Arts Centre (Victoria) and featured performer at Oz Fest (India and Nepal) and concerts with the Cologne Symphony Orchestra.
+Recent engagements include the Port Fairy Folk Festival, Nuit des Virtuose Festival (La Reunion), Queensland Theatre Company's Mother Courage, Four Winds Festival (NSW), the Australian Chamber Orchestra’s Reef Tour, the Canberra Symphony Orchestra, The Black Arm Band, with the Philip Glass Ensemble at the Arts Centre (Victoria) and Mark was a featured performer at Oz Fest (India and Nepal) and concerts with the Cologne Symphony Orchestra.
 The Mark Atkins Trio was launched in 2013 and toured to La Reunion, Ecuador and Colombia.

 Yamatji Man ...walking in two worlds in partnership with composer Romano Crivici - a seven piece multi media concert for presentation 2013/14 http://vimeo.com/53483283